neharishi/stacks/README.md

 # stacks
-This program creates and modifies a stack.
+This program creates and modifies a stack abstraction.